datnguye/sqlmesh-demo/README.md

 - How to generate the project documentation site and host it in Github Page?
 With `sqlmesh ui` command?
 It seems impossible as of v0.28?!
 - What are the steps we should perform in CI/CD?
 I will find out later!

-## 2. Mimic model development with Jaffle Shop
+## 2. Model development and Testing

 - **Adding seeds & models**
   - It is not so quick to add the seeds because I neeed to create the coresponding model files with explicitly specifying the list of columns and datatypes 😢